TeMakinwa/tokyo-olympic-azure-data-engineering-project/README.md

 # Tokyo Olympic | Azure Data Engineering Project

 ## Description
-This project showcases data engineering on Azure using Tokyo Olympics data sourced from Kaggle and uploaded to this repository.
+This project showcases data engineering on Azure using '2020 Tokyo Olympics' data sourced from Kaggle and uploaded to this repository.

 ## Architecture
 <img src="images/architecture.png">